Open Positions

 TO APPLY

-Please submit a cover letter and a resume in a single digital file with your full name in the file name to programs@seattlejazzed.org.
-Please include your full name and “Elementary Music Teacher” in the subject line of your application email.
+Please submit a cover letter addressing your ability to support youth supervision, safety, and program logistics in a group setting along with a resume in a single digital file with your full name in the file name to info@seattlejazzed.org.
+Include your full name and “Seasonal Camp Supervisor” in the subject line of your application email.

-Seattle JazzED invites college-aged students (ages 18-25) with an interest in teaching to apply for an internship for the academic year.
-This role will support programming that serves students in grades 4-12.
+Seattle JazzED invites college-aged students (ages 18-25) with an interest in teaching to apply for an internship for Summer 2026.
+This role will support summer camp programming that serves students in grades 4-12.

 Responsibilities

-Assist with gig and class set up and clean up
+• Assist with class and performance set up and clean up

-Participate in a one-day social media takeover, sharing camp highlights and personal experiences with our JazzED community
+• Participate in a one-day social media takeover, sharing program highlights and personal experiences with our JazzED community

 Qualifications